1948 United States Senate election in Tennessee

 The 1948 United States Senate election in Tennessee took place on November 2, 1948, concurrently with the U.S. presidential election, as well as elections to the United States Senate in other states as well as elections to the United States House of Representatives and various state and local elections.
 Incumbent Democratic Senator Tom Stewart was defeated in the Democratic primary by Estes Kefauver.
 In the general election, Kefauver defeated Republican Congressman B. Carroll Reece.

+Background

+For the 1948 U.S. Senate election in Tennessee, Congressman Estes Kefauver challenged the incumbent Tom Stewart, who was backed by longtime Memphis political boss Crump.
+Crump ran attack ads against Kefauver and his ally, Gordon Browning, who was running for governor, criticizing Browning's record as governor and accusing Kefauver of being a communist sympathizer.

+Browning and Kefauver worked together to challenge Crump's influence, highlighting the weakening of his political machine.
+Key voting groups—including black voters in Memphis, returning veterans, and labor supporters—shifted away from Crump-backed candidates.
+On primary election day, Browning defeated Governor Jim Nance McCord for the Democratic nomination, while Kefauver defeated Stewart.
+This marked the first major statewide loss for a Crump-backed candidate in more than twenty years.